DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Discussion

 \section{Discussion}

 We expand the fundamental task of measuring perceptual image similarity to encompass factors beyond mere low-level similarity, spanning multiple notions of similarities (e.g., object poses, colors, shapes, and camera angles).
 By harnessing a state-of-the-art generative model, we overcome the lack of suitable data and introduce a new dataset consisting of human-judged synthetic image triplets.
 We evaluate candidate embeddings and propose a new similarity metric that better aligns with human judgments, demonstrating its generalization and effectiveness compared to existing metrics.
 We note that by using Stable Diffusion (SD)~\cite{rombach2022high}, our benchmark is exposed to potential preexisting biases and sensitive content in the model.
-As such, we generate our images with a pre-defined set of single-word categories, while avoiding human faces.
 Our perceptual model is also finetuned from existing pre-trained backbones, and thus may also inherit prior errors and biases.
-However, our work is a step in aligning representations to human preferences, and we believe our work can trigger further research, leveraging advances in generative image models for perceptual studies.
+However, our work is a step in aligning representations to human preferences, and we believe our work can inspire further research in leveraging advances in generative image models for perceptual studies.

-\myparagraph{Acknowledgments} We thank Jim DiCarlo, Liad Mudrik, Nitzan Censor for fruitful discussions throughout the project.
-Additionally, we thank Narek Tumanyan for his insightful comments over the course of the project.
-Finally, we thank Michelle Li for proofreading sections of this paper and offering helpful comments.
-This work was supported by a Packard Fellowship to P.I., by the Israeli Science Foundation (grant 2303/20) to T.D., Meta PhD Fellowship to L.C., and NSF GRFP Fellowship to S.S.
+\myparagraph{Acknowledgments.} We thank Jim DiCarlo, Liad Mudrik, Nitzan Censor, Michelle Li, and Narek Tumanyan for fruitful discussions throughout the project.
+This work was supported by a Packard Fellowship to P.I., Israeli Science Foundation (grant 2303/20) to T.D., Meta PhD Fellowship to L.C., and NSF GRFP Fellowship to S.S.

 { }